retail-ai-inc/bean/docs/README.md

 ---
 **helpers.DeleteStringFromSlice(slice []string, index int)**
-- This function delete a string from a specific index of a slice.
+> `DeleteStringFromSlice` function delete a string from a specific index of a slice.

 example:
 ```